AutomationAgent-AI/GenAI.NET/README.md

 - DLLFunctionToolset: Wraps all the public static methods of a .NET class from a given DLL into a function toolset.
 This module refers to the documentation of the static methods to create function descriptions.
 - PromptTemplate: Helps you to parameterize your prompts with a template string.
 You can define a template string with the template variables denoted as {{ $input }}
 - Pipeline: Helps to create a pipeline of tools to execute them sequentially.
+- MapReduceTool: Helps to process large data set with a mapper tool in parallel and then reduce to the final output.
+- SearchTool: Helps to do a web search using Bing API

 ## API Documentation
 [Documentation](https://github.com/automaze1/GenAI.NET/blob/main/docs/index.md)